One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: The renormalization procedure

-Note that the $\rho$-parameter is different from unity already at the tree level and its deviation from unity is of order $v^2/\hat f^2$.
+The $\rho$-parameter at the tree level is differentiated from unity and its deviation from unity is of order $v^2/\hat f^2$.

-Since the loop factor occurring in radiative corrections, $1/16\pi^2$, is similar in magnitude to $v^2/\hat f^2$ (for $\hat f\gtrsim 5$ TeV), the one-loop radiative corrections can be comparable in size to the next-to-leading order contributions at tree level.
-At one-loop the mass relation reads~\cite{Sirlin:1980nh}
+Since the loop factor arising from radiative corrections, $1/16\pi^2$, is similar in magnitude to $v^2/\hat f^2$ (for $\hat f\gtrsim 5$ TeV), the one-loop radiative corrections can be comparable in size to the next-to-leading order corrections at tree level.
+At one-loop order the mass relation reads~\cite{Sirlin:1980nh}

 where $\Delta r_Z$ includes radiative effects from various sources: